top of page

 Patrick Boyle 1895 - 1970

-Patrick4 also went to the US, leaving Queenstown (Cobh) on the Oceanic on January 30, 1913 and arriving in New York February 7.
+Patrick4 also went to the US, leaving Queenstown (Cobh) on the Oceanic on January 30, 1913 and arriving in New York on February 7.
+As his contact in the US, he named his brother John, at 245 North 6th St, Brooklyn.

 Katie died on 26th February 1938, aged 47.
 Her death certificate eluded me for many years, as her name is incorrectly recorded as ‘Mary Anne’.
 The cause of death is given as ‘Bright’s disease’ (a generic term for a variety of serious kidney conditions) from which she suffered for 12 months. â€‹